shahriyor1408/shahriyor1408/README.md

 ### Hi there 👋
+I am a junior Java Backend developer.
+I am a hardworking with a great interest to learn new technologies.
+My biggest intention now, becoming a strong IT specialist, working with great team and gathering good experience.

 <!--
 **shahriyor1408/shahriyor1408** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.